Lovely-Development-Team/MottoBotto/README.md

 Mottos that are considered valid by MottoBotto are:

-* at least two words in length,
+* at least 2 words in length,
-* between five and 240 characters in length,
+* between 5 and 240 characters in length,
 * are not purely punctuation, emoji, or numeric, and
 * do not tag any Discord users.